 Even if you are trying very hard to cope with your situation and STILL are not able to get rid of your suicidal thoughts, call someone for help.
 You can contact a therapist or psychological counselor.
 You can also speak to your family doctor and ask for a referral to a specialist, or even go to the emergency room at your nearest hospital.

 There are various organizations all over the world that have toll-free numbers and provide counseling services.
 Depending on where you live, you might be able to find some local organizations that can help you through your difficult times.
 Many NGOs (non-governmental organizations) exist to help patients who have suicidal tendencies.
 Here you can get help from these numbers as well.
 People there will listen to you.
 They will not judge you.
 They are there to help you!

 Phone Apps to Use to Help You Seek Professional Medical Attention

-Nowadays there are also various mobile apps which provide you with online counseling.
+Nowadays there are also various mobile apps that provide you with online counseling.
 You just have to open the app store and download them to your smartphone.